mark-ruddy/covctl/HACKATHON_REPORT.md

 - Documentation - `covalent_class_a` has auto-documentation comments written for every function and some example code for developers.
 Both projects have a descriptive and clear `README.md`
 - Usability - Installation of `covctl` is as simple as `cargo install covctl`, and by specifying `covctl --help` all the flags are viewable.
 The `covalent_class_a` library is auto-documented and straightforward for any Rust project to hook into using it

 I believe overall I accomplished my goals for the engineering side of this project - and that this project is now "extensible".
-The implementation of certain Covlaent Class B and the NFT section of Class As would be a straightforward but still time-consuming development task.
+The implementation of certain Covalent Class B and the NFT section of Class As would be a straightforward but still time-consuming development task.